 At Haymerle School we understand the importance of learning Social Skills.
-We make use of Social Stories and give pupils the opportunities to practice social skills across the School and in the wider community e.g. trips to the local supermarket and library.
-We also support opportunities for pupils to work with other pupils from a local, mainstream primary school as part of the Speech Bubble Project..
-Pupils have a social target as part of their Individual Educational Plans which is reviewed regularly.
+We make use of Social Stories and give pupils the opportunities to practice social skills across the School and in the wider community as appropriate.
+We support opportunities for pupils to work together.
+Pupils also learn valuable social skills through the Speech Bubble Project.
+Pupils have a social target as part of their Individual Educational Plans, which is reviewed regularly.